mrWh1te/Botmation/README.md

 The higher order parameters can be whatever you need them to be, on a function by function basis.
 They're typed as a spread array of `any`, so add more if you need more.
 Also, you are not limited to one higher-order sync function, you can stack them up, as high as you need!
 The possibilities are truly endless, but try to keep it simple & composable.

-Now what if you want to create a `BotAction` to handle a high-level task, like in a complex User-Story.
+Now what if you want to create a `BotAction` to handle a high-level task, like in an User-Story.
 This `BotAction` will need to run a bunch of other `BotAction`'s, in order to complete its task.
-For this, we use Composition to compose a new `BotAction` from an assembly line of other `BotAction`'s.
+For this, we use Composition to compose a new `BotAction` made from an assembly line of `BotAction`'s.

-It's all up to you, as to how you need to orchestrate it.
 Let's get started with a helpful example, a `login()` `BotAction` for a common scenario:

 ```typescript
 const login = ({username, password}: {username: string, password: string}): BotAction =>